All Open A.S. Positions

 No items found

 The A.S.
 Global Gaucho Commission is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for international students.
-Its purpose is to confront and proactively resolve issues of international student-related concerns and create and promote programs to educate the student body on the international student experience and help integrate international students into the UCSB student community.
-This Commission shall implement and support rules and regulations that will help provide a more safe atmosphere for international students on this campus, and network with other groups, campus departments, or other universities to better represent international students at UCSB or other educational institutions.
-The Commission shall form sub-committees as deemed necessary.
+Its purpose is to proactively address international student-related concerns and create programs that integrate international students into the UCSB community.
+The Commission shall implement rules that promote safety, cultural awareness, and advocacy for international students.
+It will collaborate with campus departments and external organizations to represent international students effectively.
+The Commission has the authority to establish sub-committees as necessary.

 Website: https://globalgauchos.as.ucsb.edu/